We’re here for you Huntsville

 We're excited that Huntsville Utilities, along with the City of Huntsville, is building their own fiber network for the city.
 We'll use the network they build to bring super fast Internet to homes and small businesses in Huntsville.
 And residents will get the same Internet service and customer experience as other Fiber cities.

-It’s too early to say when the network will be built and we’ll be able to offer services.
+Currently, we are offering services in multiple areas of Huntsville.
+Huntsville Utilities is still in the process of building its fiber network.
 To stay updated, check your address.
 We’ll make sure you’re among the first to know when there’s more to share.

 Yes, Google Fiber is available to residents and small businesses in Huntsville.
 To learn more, visit our Help Center.